What would you say to a £59 Android phone with completely free service?

 For light users that release means an initial outlay of £59 could cover phone service for as long as the phone lasts and as long as they can cope with limited usage.

 Even then there are plans offering more minutes, text and data from £4.99 a month.
-The unlimited plan offers 2GB of data on Three’s 3G/4G network and all of the minutes and texts you could hope for is just £11.99 a month.
+The unlimited plan offers 2GB of data on Three’s 3G/4G network )and all of the minutes and texts you could hope for) for just £11.99 a month.

-If you’re not a fan of the FreedomPop V7 - as we'd imagine folks used to using high-end phones wouldn't be - there’s a 30-day money back guarantee.
+If you’re not a fan of the FreedomPop V7 - as we'd imagine folks used to using relatively high-end phones wouldn't be - there’s a 30-day money back guarantee.

 Could you be tempted to ditch your high-end phone for freedom from the major networks?
 Share your thoughts below.